-To make sure that the NTP information comes from a trusted source, the video system must know the ID/key pair that the NTP source uses.
-Use the NetworkServices NTP Server [n] Key and NetworkServices NTP Server [n] Keyld settings for the key and ID respectively.
+To make sure that the NTP information comes from a trusted source, the video conferencing device must know the ID/key pair that the NTP source uses.
+Use the NetworkServices NTP Server [n] Keyld settings for the key and ID respectively.

-The key, which is part of the ID/key pair that the NTP source uses.
+Value space: String (0, 2045) The key, which is part of the ID/key pair that the NTP source uses.